-One of the most common questions we get in relation to Irish mythology revolves around Irish Mythological Creatures (or Celtic mythological creatures).
+A question about Irish mythology revolves around Irish Mythological Creatures (AKA Celtic mythological creatures).

 Some Irish mythology creatures, like the Pooka, have a nice, fun tale tied to them while others, like the Abhartach, are nothing short of terrifying!

 In the guide below, you’ll discover 32 Irish mythological creatures along with some snappy information on each one.
 Make sure to see our guide to Celtic Gods and Goddesses, after!

 Section 1: Terrifying Irish Mythological Creatures / Irish Monsters

 The first section of our guide is dedicated to Celtic mythological creatures that veer towards the ‘terrifying’ side of things.

 This is where you’ll find the faeries that you wouldn’t want to run into a dark alley and the Irish vampire that you wouldn’t want to run into anywhere!